MC-Franco-de-Leon/Coupon-Purchase-Prediction/README.md

 **places with more activity**

-Here we can oberve the activity of coupons in terms of the feature 'small_area_name'
+Here we can oberve the activity of coupons in terms of the feature 'small_area_name', which make sense since more coupon activity correponds with the most crowded neighborhoods

 ![topplaces](https://user-images.githubusercontent.com/13289981/39567374-afdc9bb8-4e73-11e8-8b66-7b023b73e2f6.png)